SignScene: Visual Sign Grounding for Mapless Navigation

 We propose an active perception system that builds a complete local \method{} representation around detected signs for reasoning about signs and enabling sign-based mapless navigation.
-Properly grounding instructions from signs requires sufficiently complete knowledge of the local scene’s geometry and navigational structures.
-However, occlusions and partial observability from a viewpoint facing the sign often prevents the robot from perceiving all relevant elements.
+Properly grounding instructions from signs requires sufficiently complete knowledge of the local scene's geometry and navigational structures.
+However, occlusions and partial observability from a viewpoint facing the sign often prevent the robot from perceiving all relevant elements.
 Our active perception system~(\figref{fig:signscene}) plays a critical role in ensuring a sufficiently complete \method{} is constructed.

 Our active perception system uses an open-set object detector to detect navigational signs.
 Upon detection, our system servos the robot to face the sign head-on, using estimates of the sign’s 6-DoF pose computed from depth.
 VLMs' ability to parse signs noticeably degrades at oblique viewing angles.
 Since signs may appear at varying heights, this step is critical for effective parsing.
 For robots with articulated sensors, \eg{} a Spot robot with an arm-mounted camera, the system further actuates the sensor to refine the viewpoint and maximize frontal alignment.
 The sign is then parsed (\secref{sec:signunderstanding}) and if the specified goal is indicated on the sign, the system transitions to exploration, aiming to ground the sign’s instructions within a locally constructed \method{}.

-The exploration module assumes that the robot starts in a pose approximately aligned facing the sign, allowing for a good initialization of \repr{}'s sign-centric coordinate frame.
-First, we perform an in-place rotation at the robot's initial pose, to fully observe its immediate surroundings and identify candidate frontiers to visit.
-Second, we execute a sequence of visitations to the candidate frontiers to build up the \repr{}.

-Candidate frontiers are selected based on whether they might be near potential paths in the local scene.
-We approximate the detection of potential paths by inferring them from geometry of the region extracted by the path segmentation model used in \secref{sec:mapbuilding}.
-Potential paths are inferred from the geometry of the segmented region: in a top-down view, such paths typically appear as convex protrusions of the ground mask.
-We thus simplify the 2D ground-region mask into a polygon, similar to \repr{} rendering, and identify frontier points at the centers of its convex protrusions, which serve as candidate path entrances.
-In the second stage, the robot sequentially explores these frontiers to incrementally complete the \method{}, ensuring sufficient coverage of the sign, implicit paths, and explicit navigational structures for effective downstream reasoning.
+The exploration module assumes the robot starts approximately aligned with and facing the sign, providing a good initialization of \method{}'s sign-centric coordinate frame.
+First, the robot performs an in-place rotation at its initial pose to observe its immediate surroundings and identify candidate frontier points.
+Candidate frontiers are selected based on proximity to potential paths, which are inferred from the geometry of the ground-region segmentation mask introduced in \secref{sec:mapbuilding}: in a top-down view, paths typically appear as convex protrusions of the ground mask.
+We therefore simplify the 2D ground-region mask into a polygon and identify frontier points at the centers of these convex protrusions, treating them as candidate path entrances.
+In the second stage, the robot sequentially visits these frontiers to incrementally complete the \method{}, ensuring sufficient coverage of the sign, implicit paths, and explicit navigational structures for effective downstream reasoning.

-\subsection{Reasoning with \repr{}}
+\subsection{Reasoning with \method{}}

-Once an \repr{} is constructed, we can reason with it to ground a queried location $l_q$ to a specific path in the scene (\figref{fig:groundingpipeline}).
-While a query can simply be a goal location, we can also frame it as a multiple-choice question where path options are provided (shown in figure), which we do for ease of evaluation in our benchmark.